Sunday, November 28, 2010

 no frills here

-amazing.
+This refried-bean-without-the-refry recipe is pure awesomeness and combined with a good whole wheat tortilla and hot sauce, makes the perfect, simple bean burrito.
+I mean amazing.
 It took me awhile to find the tortilla I liked (Flat Outs just don't work for burritos), but now it's perfect and healthy.
 Lots of fiber, vitamins, and minerals.
 You can use black, pinto, or a mix of both.
 We like to mix the two, but we need to use our dried black beans and I'm too cheap to go buy pintos.
 Most of the time I skip the black pepper for easiness sake.
 The onion gets so soft that it disappears into the beans when you mash them which is perfect for onion texture haters like D. In fact, I have another batch in the slow cooker as we speak...